Battle for the Beach

 - If a rep doesn’t count am I disqualified?
 No

 - Is someone holding my legs, feet, etc.?
-Yes, someone will be holding your legs.
+Yes, your teammate will be holding your legs.

 - What do I do with my arms, hands, etc.?
 Arms crossed in front and hands touching your shoulders.